kailash-codex/Amazon_Scraper/README.md

 Try it out: https://discord.gg/gsQP7UXZ6E

-Enter in textbox: !amazon <search-query>
+Enter in textbox: !amazon 'search-query'

 ## How